Fast moving consumer goods: industry sector overview

 Getting a graduate engineering job in fast moving consumer goods

 The best way for graduates to enter this industry is via one of the major player's graduate schemes.
-This means that you will experience different parts of the business over the course of a two- or three-year training scheme, which may lead to a position as a manger or a technical specialist.
+This means that you will experience different parts of the business over the course of a two- or three-year training scheme, which may lead to a position as a manager or a technical specialist.
 Graduates may be supported for chartership through experience in the workplace.

 The highlights of a career in fast moving consumer goods